Death: Brain death

 Today, where a definition of the moment of death is required, doctors and coroners usually turn to "brain death" or "biological death" to define a person as being dead; people are considered dead when the electrical activity in their brain ceases.
 It is presumed that an end of electrical activity indicates the end of consciousness.
 Suspension of consciousness must be permanent and not transient, as occurs during certain sleep stages, and especially a coma.
-In the case of sleep, EEGs can easily tell the difference.
+In the case of sleep, electroencephalograms (EEGs) are used to tell the difference.

 The category of "brain death" is seen as problematic by some scholars.
 For instance, Dr. Franklin Miller, a senior faculty member at the Department of Bioethics, National Institutes of Health, notes: "By the late 1990s... the equation of brain death with death of the human being was increasingly challenged by scholars, based on evidence regarding the array of biological functioning displayed by patients correctly diagnosed as having this condition who were maintained on mechanical ventilation for substantial periods of time.
 These patients maintained the ability to sustain circulation and respiration, control temperature, excrete wastes, heal wounds, fight infections and, most dramatically, to gestate fetuses (in the case of pregnant "brain-dead" women)."

-While "brain death" is viewed as problematic by some scholars, there are certainly proponents of it that believe this definition of death is the most reasonable for distinguishing life from death.
+While "brain death" is viewed as problematic by some scholars, there are proponents of it that believe this definition of death is the most reasonable for distinguishing life from death.
 The reasoning behind the support for this definition is that brain death has a set of criteria that is reliable and reproducible.
 Also, the brain is crucial in determining our identity or who we are as human beings.
 The distinction should be made that "brain death" cannot be equated with one in a vegetative state or coma, in that the former situation describes a state that is beyond recovery.

 EEGs can detect spurious electrical impulses, while certain drugs, hypoglycemia, hypoxia, or hypothermia can suppress or even stop brain activity temporarily; because of this, hospitals have protocols for determining brain death involving EEGs at widely separated intervals under defined conditions.

 Neocortical brain death

-People maintaining that only the neo-cortex of the brain is necessary for consciousness sometimes argue that only electrical activity should be considered when defining death.
+One view is that the neocortex of the brain is necessary for consciousness, and that therefore only electrical activity of the neocortex should be considered when defining death.
 Eventually, the criterion for death may be the permanent and irreversible loss of cognitive function, as evidenced by the death of the cerebral cortex.
 All hope of recovering human thought and personality is then gone, given current and foreseeable medical technology.
 Even by whole-brain criteria, the determination of brain death can be complicated.